PrimitiveTeam/MPE/Documentation/SETUP/OSX.md

 ### Building source

-1. Run the setup script to check packages and setup the environment: (errors will appear but ignore those) `$./cpm.sh setup -a`
+1. Run the setup script to check packages and setup the environment: `$./cpm.sh setup -a`
+    NOTE: This may throw errors about missing dependencies, which can be safely ignored for now.
 2. Generate CMake project for macOS using clang or gcc: `$./cpm.sh build -dg "make/clang"` or `$./cpm.sh build -dg "make/gcc"`
 3. Build the generated CMake project: `$./cpm.sh build -db`